justarandomgeek/vscode-factoriomod-debug/readme.md

 ## Enabling Debugging In Your Mod

 In Factorio >=0.18.10, Instrument Mode is used by default to enable debugging automatically in control stage.
-Data and Settings stage hooks can be enabled in launch.json.
+Data and Settings stage hooks can be enabled in launch.json, as well as filtering which mods hooks are installed in for Control stage.

 In a level (scenario/campaign) script, you can also provide a hint to locate the files inside a mod:
 ```lua